 In FNR core fuel the trans-uranium actinides preferentially fission, instead of simply capturing neutrons as in a water moderated reactor.
 With appropriate periodic fuel reprocessing a FNR yields about 100 fold more energy per kg of natural uranium than does a heavy water moderated CANDU reactor.
 During fuel reprocessing the fission products are extracted from the fuel.
 About 95% of the extracted fission products decay to safe levels within 300 years.
 Hence on a per kWh basis the rate of FNR long lived spent fuel waste production is about:

 less than for a CANDU reactor.

-The best method of spent CANDU fuel disposal is to reprocess the spent CANDU fuel into new FNR fuel and then consume it in a FNR.
+The best method of spent CANDU fuel disposal is to reprocess the used CANDU fuel into new FNR fuel and then consume it by reducing it to fission products in a FNR.

 As a consequence: